 That’s about it.
-Portuguese grilled chicken.
+Portuguese chicken.
 Easy.
 Fast.
 Perfect summertime fare.

-Portuguese grilled chicken is a great way to add a new twist to your usual BBQ chicken.
+Portuguese chicken is a great way to add a new twist to your usual BBQ chicken.

 - 1 chicken

 - 1 lemon

 - 1/2 cup white wine